 Kimbe Bay, on the island of West New Britain, is famous for its natural beauty and high marine biodiversity.
-Mahonia Na Dari, a well-respected local NGO, works with communities there to set up and manage marine conservation areas.
-Four villages in Settin Bay, which is part of Kimbe Bay, have set aside “no-take” zones to protect critical areas of their inshore reef.
+Mahonia Na Dari, a well-respected local NGO, works with communities there to create and manage marine conservation areas.
+Four villages in Stettin Bay, which is part of Kimbe Bay, have set aside no-take zones to protect critical areas of their inshore reef.

 Seacology is providing funds for buoys, which will mark the protected area’s boundaries, and a community-based monitoring program.
-The Seacology grant will also be used for community awareness materials to help educate surrounding villages about the no-take areas.
 Community members, with help from Mahonia Na Dari and local Nature Conservancy staff, will install the marker buoys.
+The Seacology grant will also be used to create materials to help educate nearby villages about the no-take areas.